sassansh/Places/README.md

 **Standard Requirements**

-- [ ] Modify an existing rating
+- [x] Modify an existing rating
 - [ ] Create new categories
-- [ ] Choose custom criteria for a category (by group)
+  - [ ] Choose custom rating criteria for the new category (by group)
 - [ ] Display ranked list of places based on selected criteria
   - [ ] Multiple search criteria including location tags
 - [ ] Allow users to upload photos for their profile picture or of places
-- [ ] Profile for each place containing images, address, hours, details, reviews.
+- [x] Profile for each place containing images, address, details, reviews.
 - [ ] User profiles displaying:
   - [ ] Name, picture, list of reviewed places, name of group they are in
 - [ ] Moderator ability for group creator: